 Episode 3 Self Distribution with Bob Connolly

-Bob Connolly an award winning director and producer of more than 35 documentaries reveals how he self distributed his latest documentary MRS CAREY’S CONCERT (2011) which he co-directed with Sophie Raymond and the lessons he learnt along the way.
+Bob Connolly an award-winning director and producer of more than 35 documentaries reveals how he self-distributed his latest documentary MRS CAREY’S CONCERT (2011) which he co-directed with Sophie Raymond and the lessons he learned along the way.
 This episode features 3 webisodes.

 Episode 4 Observational Documentaries with Tom Zubrycki